 REMEMBER…A 504 Plan Should Always:

-If your child does not quality for any accomodations or modifications, you can work on improving their school success by strengthening their
+If your child does not quality for any accommodations or modifications, you can work on improving their school success by strengthening their study skills.

 I also encourage you to utilize the parent-teacher conference as a valuable tool, not only improve communication between you and the school, but also to get regular feedback on your child's progress.